AdguardTeam/AdguardKnowledgeBase/11.vpn/020.adguard-vpn-for-android/010.overview/docs.en.md

 **VPN is frequently used for:**

-Keeping personal data safe even while using public Wi-Fi.
+* Keeping personal data safe even while using public Wi-Fi
-Preventing tracking online activity by masking the IP address.
+* Preventing tracking online activity by masking the IP address
-Hiding the real geolocation to gain access to blocked resources.
+* Hiding the real geolocation to gain access to blocked resources

 AdGuard VPN for Android can do it all for you — and even offer something unique.
 To find out why AdGuard VPN is the better option — read [this article](link).